-In the absence of a parent, legal guardian, or foster parent, or if the student does not reside with the parent or legal guardian, the school should provide the adult who is enrolling the student with a Caregiver's Authorization Affidavit.
+In the absence of a parent, legal guardian, or educational rights holder, or if the student does not reside with the parent or legal guardian, the school should provide the adult who is enrolling the student with a Caregiver's Authorization Affidavit.
 The adult who enrolls the student must provide all other necessary enrollment documentation, including proof of residence in the attendance area of the school.
-The Caregiver's Authorization Affidavit is sufficient proof to determine that a student lives in the caregiver's home, unless there is a suspicion that the student is residing elsewhere (E.C. § 6550).
+The Caregiver's Authorization Affidavit is sufficient proof to determine that a student lives in the caregiver's home, unless there is a suspicion that the student is residing elsewhere (Family .Code. § 6550).

 This affidavit must be renewed on a yearly basis.
-If the minor stops living with the caregiver, the caregiver should notify the school and the affidavit should be invalid (E.C. § 6550).
+If the minor stops living with the caregiver, the caregiver should notify the school and the affidavit will be invalid (F.C. § 6550).
 This affidavit is used for purposes of enrollment only.
 It does not grant the caregiver educational rights.
-For procedures regarding Unaccompanied Youth, refer to 4.2 RECENTLY IMMIGRATED YOUTH for additional information.
+For more information, regarding unaccompanied homeless youth, refer to section 3.2.5 UNACCOMPANIED YOUTH EXPERIENCING HOMELESSNESS.